The classification of 2-reflective modular forms: Classification of 2-reflective modular forms

 Firstly, there is no $2$-reflective vector of norm $1/2$ ($\m 2$) (this type of vectors should have order $2$) in the discriminant group of $2A_5$.
-If there is a $2$-reflective modular form for $2U\oplus 2A_5$, then it is a modular form with complete $2$-divisor.
+If there exists a $2$-reflective modular form for $2U\oplus 2A_5$, then it is a modular form with complete $2$-divisor.
 But we have proved in \cite[Theorem 3.4]{Wan18} that if $M$ has a modular form with complete $2$-divisor then $\rank(L)\leq 8$.
-Hence we get a contradiction.
+This gives a contradiction.